-The report recommends that the biological control agent should be released, subject to standard quarantine conditions associated with the import and release of biological control agents.
+The conclusion of the assessment contained in this draft report supports the release of Dactylopius tomentosus 'fulgida' biotype, subject to standard quarantine conditions associated with the import and release of biological control agents.

-The report has determined that the probability of off-target effects and potential consequences that would be associated with the release of Eueupithecia sp.2 are negligible.
-The risk is estimated to be negligible, which meets Australia's appropriate level of protection (ALOP).
+It has been determined that the probability of off-target effects and potential consequences that would be associated with the release of Dactylopius tomentosus 'fulgida' biotype are negligible.
+A risk estimate of negligible meets Australia's appropriate level of protection (ALOP).